By Karen Charman

 “The earthquake and tsunami had stripped whole towns from

 their foundations, killing an estimated 18,000 people.
-Life is forever
+Life is

-But then he shifts from documenting the undeniable devastation to
+But then he shifts from documenting the undeniable devastation

-it has spread, and the possible health effects.”
+is, how far it has spread, and the possible health effects.”

 Japanese citizens have decried their government’s decision

-to allow radiation exposures of up to 20 millisieverts a year before
+to allow radiation exposures of up to 20 millisieverts a year

-characterizes it as “conservative.”
-What follows is
+but nevertheless characterizes it as “conservative.”

-Japanese Nuclear Safety Commission.
+specialist with the Japanese Nuclear Safety Commission.

 MILES O’BRIEN: [on camera] So at 20 millisieverts over the

-course of a long period of time, what is the increased cancer risk?
+course of a long period of time, what is the increased cancer

 SUZUKI, Radiation specialist, Nuclear Safety Comm.: Yeah, it’s